supervisely/docs/enterprise/s3/README.md

 ## Configure Supervisely to use S3 compatible storage (Amazon S3, Minio)

+{% hint style="warning" %}
+This section describes how to configure Supervisely to store its data on a cloud storage rather than on a hard drive.
+This won't allow you to use existing images and videos on your cloud.
+If you need to use existing images and videos, please check [the section below](#links-plugin-cloud-providers-support).
+{% endhint %}

 Edit `.env` configuration file - you can find it by running `supervisely where` command.

 Change `STORAGE_PROVIDER` from `http` (local hard drive) to `minio` (S3 storage backend).